 As the diameter of the circle of confusion increases, the likelihood of "smearing" increases as well.
 The MTF for 1-pixel circles is around 80%; for 1.5-pixel circles, MTF is around 50%; for 2-pixel circles, MTF is 20%.
 If circles grow even bigger, MTF tends to zero.

 In photography, the definition of "sharp" is MTF of 50% or better.
-Accordingly to this article and to our animation, this MTF is achieved when the circle of confusion has a diameter of 1.5 pixel.
+Accordingly to technical articles and to our animation, this MTF is achieved when the circle of confusion has a diameter of 1.5 pixel.